Huskyeder/stackato-doc/user/reference/environment.rst

   HTTP_PROXY
     A variable recognized by many web applications to direct them to a proxy HTTP server.

+  MEMORY_LIMIT
+    The amount of memory allocated to the application container.

   PATH
     A list of directories, separated by ":", which are to be searched for the names of executable files